 4. It was diligent.

-It's not easy to stand for the truth in a world that champions relativism and diversity.
+It's not easy to stand for the truth in a society that champions relativism.
 But the Ephesians did, and we read in verse 3, "You have persevered and have endured hardships for my name, and have not grown weary [KJV 'hast not fainted']."
 When others might have thrown in the towel, the Ephesians hung in there for Christ.
 At a time when the hot fires of persecution were making life uncomfortable for Christians, this church persevered and endured.

-Consider a hypothetical situation.
-Imagine you lived in the first century in Asia Minor and were looking for a church.
+Pretty impressive, huh?
+Just imagine that you lived in the first century in Asia Minor and were looking for a church.
 You looked all over but just weren't satisfied.
 Until someone told you about the church at Ephesus.
-Here was a church that was dynamic, disciplined, discerning, and diligent.
+Here was a church that was dynamic (the people were hard workers), disciplined (they didn't tolerate sin in their midst), discerning (they knew how to search the Scriptures to root out heresy), and diligent (they were in it for the long haul).
 What more could you want?!
 The perfect church, right?

-Hold on.
+Not so fast.
 Herein lies one of our great problems.
-We measure churches by what they DO.
-Christ measures them by what they ARE first.
+We measure churches by what they DO, but Christ's assessment goes much deeper.
 You say, "Pastor, I don't follow.
-Are you saying a church can have great youth programs, a great doctrinal statement, great activities for senior saints, a great choir, a great budget for missions, can preach against sin, can stand against heresy, and still be lacking?"
+Are you saying a church can have great youth programs, a solid doctrinal statement, vibrant activities for singles and seniors, top notch music ministries, a growing budget for missions, can preach against sin, can stand against heresy, and still be lacking?"
 The answer is, "No, not simply lacking.
 It's worse than that.
 A church can be doing all these things and be on the verge of extinction."